JdeRobot/RoboticsAcademy/src/autopark/README.md

 ## How to run
 To launch the example, follow the steps below:
+1. Run Gazebo simulator:
-* Execution without seeing the world: `gzserver autopark.world`
+  * Execution without seeing the world:
+`$ gzserver autopark.world`
-* Execution watching the world: `gazebo autopark.world`
+  * Execution watching the world:
+`$ gazebo autopark.world`
-* Running the practice and the user interface: `python2 autopark.py autopark.cfg`
+2. Running the practice and the user interface:
+`$ python2 autopark.py autopark_conf.yml`
-* Execution of the automatic evaluator: `python2 referee.py autopark.cfg`
+3. Execution of the automatic evaluator:
+`$ python2 referee.py referee.yml`

 To simplify the closure of the environment, just close the Autopark window (s).
 Ctrl + C will give problems.